Add to collection

 Acknowledgement

 This activity was developed by Kathleen Sibuea, a graduate student at the University of Canterbury.
-The activity uses a model developed by Dr Graham Leonard, a natural hazard scientist and geologist with GNS Science, and Professor Ben Kennedy at the University of Canterbury.
+The activity uses a model developed by Dr Graham Leonard, a natural hazard scientist and geologist7 with GNS Science, and Professor Ben Kennedy at the University of Canterbury.

 The project received funding from GNS Science Beneath the waves.